How to quickly DIY a wood cover for your recycle bins to hide them. Because the only boxes that should be blue come from Tiffany.

-A couple of winters ago I started to put my recycle bins right outside my kitchen window.
+About a decade ago I started to put my recycle bins right outside my kitchen window.
 I did this because a) I am smart and b) I am lazy.
-Not necessarily in that order.

 I’m not giving you measurements or anything for this project because chances are your recycle bins are a different size.
-We’ve gone with the super-tall, generally massive recycle bins.
+For instance I have the super-tall, generally massive recycle bins.
 Standard ones are smaller.

 4 lengths of 2x4s